Adrian915/HASS-Arduino-Serial/README.md

 Steps to get it working:
 1. Set it up in the main configuration file
 2. Set up sensors, switches, etc
-3. Compile and the ArduinoSerialSketch library on your board.
+3. Compile and upload the ArduinoSerialSketch library on your board.
 Make sure you have the libraries above first.
 4. Connect your devices onto the Arduino pins
 5. Plug your arduino into the USB
 6. Reboot hass or the system